Rescue of Jews by Catholics during the Holocaust: Vatican diplomats

-Slovakia was a rump state formed by Hitler when Germany annexed the western half of Czechoslovakia.
+Slovakia was a puppet state formed by Hitler when Germany annexed the western half of Czechoslovakia.
 The small agricultural region had a predominantly Catholic population, and became a nominally independent state, with a Catholic priest, Jozef Tiso as president and the extreme-nationalist Vojtech Tuka Tuka as Prime Minister.
 Slovakia, under Tiso and Tuka had power over 90,000 Jews.
-Like the Nazis other main allies, Petain, Mussolini, and Horthy - Tiso did not share the racist hardline on Jews held by Hitler and radicals within his own government, but held a more traditional, conservative antisemitism.
+Like the Nazis other main allies, Petain, Mussolini, and Horthy - Tiso did not share the racist hard-line on Jews held by Hitler and radicals within his own government, but held a more traditional, conservative antisemitism.
 His regime was nonetheless highly antisemitic.
 Giuseppe Burzio, the Apostolic Delegate to Bratislava, protested against the anti-Semitic and totalitarianism of the Tiso regime.

 In February 1942, Tiso agreed to begin deportations of Jews and Slovakia became the first Nazi ally to agree to deportations under the framework of the Final Solution.
 Later in 1942, amid Vatican protests as news of the fate of the deportees filtered back, and the German advance into Russia was halted, Slovakia became the first of Hitler's puppet states to shut down the deportations.

 Pope Pius XII protested the deportations of Slovakian Jews to the Bratislava government from 1942.
 Burzio also lobbied the Slovakian government directly.
 The Vatican called in the Slovak ambassador twice to enquire what was happening.
 These interventions, wrote Evans, "caused Tiso, who after all was still a priest in holy orders, to have second thoughts about the programme".
 Burzio and others reported to Tiso that the Germans were murdering the deported Jews.
 Tiso hesitated and then refused to deport Slovakia's 24,000 remaining Jews.
 When the transportation began again in 1943 Burzio challenged Prime Minister Tuka over the extermination of Slovak Jews.
 The Vatican condemned the renewal of the deportations on 5 May and the Slovakian episcopate issued a pastoral letter condemning totalitarianism and anti-Semitism on 8 May 1943.
 Pius protested that "The Holy See would fail in its Divine Mandate if it did not deplore these measures, which gravely damage man in his natural right, mainly for the reason that these people belong to a certain race."